 In November of 2023, SCAG approved ICTC's application for the REAP 2.0 Subregional Partnership Program for Technical Assistance for \$274,133.
-In January 2024, SCAG issues a Stop-Work Order due to probable state budget reductions.
+In January 2024, SCAG issued a Stop-Work Order due to probable state budget reductions.
 The REAP program was put on hold for several months until June of 2024 when the governor approved the Budget Act of 2024, restoring funding to the REAP 2.0 Program.
 In July 2024, SCAG issued a notice to REAP 2.0 Grant Recipients that the REAP 2.0 Program was restored and project activities could commence.
 SCAG is preparing a Memorandum of Understanding (MOU) with ICTC to govern the resumption of program activities.

 ICTC will be actively involved in the project's operations and will monitor its performance throughout the life of the project.
 Currently, the deadline for completion of REAP 2.0 Project remains in November 2025.
-Attached is a DRAFT resolution that establishes our commitment to implement all listed objectives in the MOU in partnership with member agency.
+Attached is a draft resolution that establishes our commitment to implement all listed objectives in the MOU in partnership with member agency.
 The attached action and resolution allow ICTC to participate and ensure compliance with the requirements of the REAP 2.0 program.
 The MOU will include, among other provisions, the grant amount, Scope of Work, the program objectives, invoicing and reporting requirements, consultant procurement process provisions, and deadline for the program completion.

-ICTC staff forwards this item to the Technical Advisory Committee for discussion and recommendation to submit to the ICTC Management Committee and Commission after public comments, if any:
+ICTC Technical Advisory Committee met on September 26, 2024, and forwards to the Management Committee and Commission for their review and approval after public comments if any:

-- 1. Authorize the Chairman to sign the resolution approving the execution of an agreement to receive funding form the REAP 2.0 Grant Program of 2021. - 2.
-Authorize the Executive Director to sign the Final MOU to ensure compliance with the REAP 2.0 Program requirements. - 3.
+- 1. Authorize the Chairman to sign the resolution approving the execution of an agreement to receive funding from the REAP 2.0 Grant Program of 2021; - 2.
+Authorize the Executive Director to sign the Final MOU to ensure compliance with the REAP 2.0 Program requirements; - 3.
 Direct Staff to forward the agreement to SCAG.